 Jet’s expertise and direct model provide you with the quickest service at great rates no matter what type of bond you need.

 For the $50,000 Used Auto Dealer Bond the price starts at $28 monthly or $490 for a 2-year term.
 Prices start at $11 monthly or $196 for 2 years for brokers, recreational, specialty, and new dealers needing the $20,000 bond.
 In addition to the bond type and bond limit, years in business and the personal credit of the applicant are used to determine an appropriate bond premium.

 |Recreational Product Dealer - Used||$10,000||$10||$100||$175|

 |Specialty Vehicle Dealer - Used||$10,000||$10||$100||$175|

-The Used Motor Vehicle Commission requires Auctions, Daily Rental and Rent with Option to maintain a $50,000 surety bond which starts at $28 monthly or $490 for 2-years.
+The Used Motor Vehicle Commission requires Auctions, Daily Rental, and Rent with the Option to Purchase to maintain a $50,000 surety bond which starts at $28 monthly or $490 for 2 years.
 The Louisiana Motor Vehicle Commission requires facilities, warranty, repair centers, and remanufactured, reconditioned, or rebuilt wholesalers to also have a surety bond.
 Below you can see where those bond prices start for preferred tier applicants.